turbaevsky/indicators/doc/CY.md

 - RCS Sulfate ppb
 - RCS ECP values SHE
 - RCS Conductivity uS/cm
-- RCS Hydrogen Availability
+- RCS Hydrogen Availabili

-##### At all times that reactor coolant temperature is greater than 200 degrees Fahrenheit (93 Celsius) | Number of Hours RCS > 200F (93C) | This is the total hours that the reactor coolant system was greater than 200F during the month.
+At all times that reactor coolant temperature is greater than 200 degrees Fahrenheit (93 Celsius) | Number of Hours RCS > 200F (93C) | This is the total hours that the reactor coolant system was greater than 200F during the month.
 Hours when reactor coolant system is greater than 200F are reported to the nearest 0.1 hours.
 If the reactor coolant system does not exceed 200F any time during the month, enter 0.0 and select “Final” for the status.

 ###### Hours RCS Hydrogen Unavailable When > 200 F (93 C)